aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/licensing-java/_index.md

 ---
-title: "Aspose.Note Licensing with Java – How to Monitor Credits"
+title: "Aspose.Note Java Licensing – How to Get Remaining Credits"
 linktitle: Aspose.Note Licensing with Java
 second_title: Aspose.Note Java API
-description: "Learn how to monitor credits and manage metered licenses for OneNote in Java with Aspose.Note.
-Control usage, track consumption, and optimize costs."
+description: "Learn how to get remaining credits and monitor usage with Aspose.Note Java licensing.
+Manage metered licenses, control usage, and optimize costs."
 weight: 24
 url: /java/licensing-java/
-date: 2025-12-04
+date: 2026-02-05
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Aspose.Note Licensing with Java – How to Monitor Credits
+# Aspose.Note Licensing with Java – How to Get Remaining Credits

 ## Introduction

 Are you ready to embark on a journey into the world of Aspose.Note for Java?
-In this comprehensive guide, we'll delve into the intric‑acies of managing metered licenses for OneNote in Java **and show you exactly how to monitor credits** so you can keep costs under control.
-Let’s navigate the licensing landscape, unravel the mysteries, and empower you with the knowledge to wield Aspose.Note effectively.
+In this comprehensive guide, we'll delve into the intricacies of managing metered licenses for OneNote in Java and show you exactly how to **get remaining credits** so you can keep costs under control.
+Whether you’re building a SaaS platform, an internal reporting tool, or a batch‑processing service, understanding credit consumption is essential for predictable budgeting.

 ## Quick Answers
 - **What is the primary purpose of a metered license?** To let you pay only for the API calls you actually use.